Skip to main content

 (c) When the court relinquishes or transfers jurisdiction to a court in another Ohio county and the court in the other county does not accept jurisdiction, the CSEA retains administrative responsibility.

-(2) When there is not a pending action to determine the existence or non-existence of a father and child relationship before a court, the CSEA in the county in which the child or the child's guardian or legal custodian resides has administrative responsibility.
+(2) When there is not a pending action to determine the existence or non-existence of a father and child relationship before a court, the CSEA in the county in which the child or the child's guardian, legal custodian or caretaker resides has administrative responsibility.

-When the child or the child's guardian or legal custodian moves to another Ohio county and the CSEA:
+When the child or the child's guardian, legal custodian or caretaker moves to another Ohio county and the CSEA:

 (a) Has successfully completed service of process on the alleged father and the mother of the child, the CSEA retains administrative responsibility.

-(b) Has not successfully completed service of process on the alleged father and the mother of the child, the CSEA in the county in which the child or the child's guardian or legal custodian resides has administrative responsibility.
+(b) Has not successfully completed service of process on the alleged father and the mother of the child, the CSEA in the county in which the child or the child's guardian, legal custodian or caretaker resides has administrative responsibility.

 (D) Administrative responsibility for the establishment of a child support order.